viltjs/eds-react/README.md

 This is a boilerplate for integrating ReactJS with Adobe Edge Delivery Services (EDS).
 This setup provides a robust development experience, combining the power of a modern JavaScript framework with the simplicity and performance of EDS.

 ## Key Features

-- Seamless EDS Integration: Our React components are built as Universal Module Definition (UMD) bundles, making them easy to consume within the EDS block-based architecture.
+- **Seamless EDS Integration**: Easly consume React components within the EDS block-based architecture.
+- **Modern ES Module Bundling:** React components are built as optimized ES modules, enabling advanced features like code-splitting and lazy loading for faster page loads.

-- Optimized Development Workflow: We use a single command to run both the AEM dev server and the Vite build process.
-This ensures that your local environment is always in sync, offering a fast and efficient workflow.
+- **Optimized Development Workflow:** Uses a single command to run both the AEM dev server and the Vite build process.
+This ensures your local environment is always in sync, offering a fast and efficient workflow.

-- Production-Ready Builds: Vite is configured to produce highly optimized, production-ready bundles, ensuring your React components are performant and lightweight in the live environment.
+- **Production-Ready Builds:** Vite is configured to produce highly optimized, production-ready bundles, ensuring your React components are performant and lightweight in the live environment.

-- No Proxy Configuration Headaches: We've eliminated the need for complex proxy configurations by using Vite's watch mode, allowing the AEM dev server to directly serve the built files.
+- **No Proxy Configuration Headaches:** Eliminated the need for complex proxy configurations by using Vite's watch mode, allowing the AEM dev server to directly serve the built files.

 ## Environments
 - [Preview](https://main--eds-react--viltjs.aem.page/)